lekha-mohta/lekha-mohta/README.md

 - **Java Programming:**
   Multiple small projects including weights on different planets based on gravity, creating a seasonal forest picture, Cluedo game, and football player dashboard using **Java**.

+- **Self Portfolio:**
+  Created a personal portfolio to showcase my degree program and skill set, adhering to accessibility standards using **HTML and CSS**.